its-peggy/HabitTrack/README.md

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+## Further Documentation

+* Added page and section headers to home RecyclerView by implementing multiple View types, dynamic getItemCount, etc.
+* Faciliated querying with pointers, HashMap, and reduced querying with custom comparators.